Additional Book Information

 by Ulli Lust, based on the novel by Marcel Beyer

-Based on the acclaimed novel by Marcel Beyer, Voices in the Dark is the first graphic novel by the award-winning cartoonist Ulli Lust.
-It is the story of an unlikely friendship and of a childhood betrayed, a grim parable of naïveté and evil, and a vivid, unsettling masterpiece of comics storytelling.
-As Germany descends into chaos, Helga’s and Hermann’s lives intertwine, then finally collide.
-In Hitler’s Berlin bunker, with the Red Army closing in, Hermann receives his greatest assignment: recording the Führer’s final words—and the last moments of Helga and her family.
+Based on an acclaimed novel by Marcel Beyer, Voices in the Dark is the first fictional graphic novel by Ulli Lust, whose award-winning graphic memoir Today Is the Last Day of the Rest of Your Life appeared in English in 2013.
+It is the story of an unlikely friendship and of a childhood betrayed, a grim parable of naïveté and evil, and a vivid, unsettling masterpiece.

 Click to enlarge images